 - Bro Network Security Monitor

-SolarWinds Log & Event Manager (LEM) is an enterprise log management solution with a focus on network security.
-LEM is a virtual appliance running a pre-hardened Linux operating system and can be deployed on VMware vSphere or Microsoft HyperV hypervisors.
-In addition to a variety of reporting and monitoring features, LEM includes features like a Snort log analyzer (more on Snort below) and threat intelligence feeds that help compliment and scale your network security efforts.
-For an example of how to configure LEM to detect malicious traffic and security events, check out this SolarWinds customer success article.
+SolarWinds Security Event Manager (SEM) is an enterprise log management solution with a focus on network security.
+SEM is a virtual appliance running a pre-hardened Linux operating system and can be deployed on VMware vSphere or Microsoft HyperV hypervisors.
+In addition to a variety of reporting and monitoring features, SEM includes features like a Snort log analyzer (more on Snort below) and threat intelligence feeds that help compliment and scale your network security efforts.
+For an example of how to configure SEM to detect malicious traffic and security events, check out this SolarWinds customer success article.
 To try a download a 30-day free trial click here.

 SNORT is an extremely popular open source IPS with a large community of users.
 In addition to running as a network-based IDS/IPS in Network Intrusion Detection System Mode (you can specify if you want to alert or block detected threats, thereby dictating if you SNORT works as an IDS or IPS), SNORT can run in Sniffer Mode to work as a packet sniffer and Packet Logger Mode to log network traffic.